f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 no fixed list of categories - both the client and the web site will automatically show any categories that exist in any applications.
-However, if your metadata is intended for the main F-Droid repository, you should use one of the existing categories (look at the site/client), or discuss the proposal to add a new one.
+However, if your metadata is intended for the main F-Droid repository, you should use one of the existing categories (look at the site/client), or discuss the proposal to add a new one. _Categories_ must be a list of items, even if there is just one.

-Categories must be separated by a single comma character, ’,’.
-For backwards compatibility, F-Droid will use the first category given as &lt;category&gt; element for older clients to at least see one category.

 This is converted to (`<categories>`) in the XML file (_index.xml_).